RockyKev/heyitsrockyblog/README.md

 ## 🚀 Things to Fix

-~1.
-Fix the README.md and package.json.
-Change images.~
+[x] Fix the README.md and package.json.
+Change images.
-~2.
-Modify blog posts.
-See what happens.~
+[x] Modify blog posts.
+See what happens.

-3. erase the content.
+[x] Erase the content.
-4. Update front page with react
+[] Update front page with react
-5. Create menu.
+[x] Create menu.
-6. Create static "Pages"
+[] Create static "Pages -> About me, work, contact us" [] Create static "Projects"
+[] Pull all blog posts

 ## What this is built out of

 <img alt="screesnhot" src="./screenshot.png">

 This was deployed thanks to [Thomas Wang](https://github.com/thomaswangio/gatsby-personal-starter-blog), and is using a modified fork of Gatsby Starter Blog and using the Gatsby Starter Netlify CMS.

+How to run is "Gatsby Develop".
+Any updates to the master git gets auto-deployed to Netlify.

 ## 🎓 Learning Gatsby